Sneha152004/Sneha152004/README.md

 What I'm working on
 - Building real-world projects like a TODO app, job board, and blog platform
 - Writing weekly blogs to document my progress
-- Sharing my journey on LinkedIn and GitHub
+- Sharing my journey on GitHub and dev

 Tech Stack I'm Learning
 - HTML, CSS, JavaScript